KRyan23/Bragg-Sons/README.md

 (You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.)
 One of the initial challenges which im sure is quiet normal when writing code was the accidental deletion or addition of a parenthesis, when editing code.
 The knockon effect being the whole layout of the site suddenly not looking right.
-Intially I tried to find these manually until I realised that I could just use the online css/html code validators and use the direct input method to quickly scan the code.
+Intially I tried to find these manually until I realised that I could just use the online css/html code validators and use the direct input method to quickly scan the code which saved a lot of time.
 </li>
 If this section grows too long, you may want to split it off into a separate file and link to it from here.